•Press Release Europe Government Workers World

-Washington - If the world works as many hours as Americans currently do, it would consume 15-30 percent more energy by 2050 than it would by following Europe's model, according to a paper by the Center for Economic and Policy Research (CEPR).
+Washington, DC – If the world were to work as many hours as Americans currently do, it would consume 15-30 percent more energy by 2050 than it would by following Europe’s model, according to a paper by the Center for Economic and Policy Research (CEPR).

 Alternately, there is the possibility of the reverse outcome: that the United States could move more in the direction of Europe’s fewer work hours, which would significantly reduce energy consumption.